discrete-notes/discrete-notes.github.io/_posts/2020-11-26-SSS-report-2-compression.md

 move to a position with a lower degree.
 One reason for this is to avoid local minima.
 (You can see that on the picture above, no node except the one I chose could actually move if one insists on movements that strictly improve the situation.)
-They consider a model where at each time step a particule is chosen uniformly at random, then this particle selects an adjacent position (occupied or not) uniformly at random, and if the position is unoccupied, it considers whether to move to this position or to stay to its position.
+They consider a model where at each time step a particle is chosen uniformly at random, then this particle selects an adjacent position (occupied or not) uniformly at random, and if the position is unoccupied, it considers whether to move to this position or to stay to its position.